jnfeinstein/scala-511/README.md

           /* LOCAL CALTRAIN is departing from Millbrae Caltrain Station in 10 minutes */ }
       }
-      // Some routes also have directions
-      r.directions.foreach{ dir: Direction =>
+      // Some routes also have directions (TO SAN FRANCISCO, TO SAN JOSE) r.directions.foreach{ dir: Direction =>
         // Directions also have stops
         dir.stops.foreach{ s: Stop =>